somecho/metrome/README.md

 q=180 q q |`.
 Here, the first two quarter notes have `q=120` as the tempo and the last two quarter notes have tempo `q=180` as the tempo.
 Note that there are only 4 quarter notes in this example

+#### Relative tempo
+A new tempo can also be set like this `q = q.`, where the right side is as long as the left side.
+In ths previous example, it means that dotted quarters are now as long as quarters from before the tempo change.